kipchirchiralb/JavaScript-C2-23/array-assignments.js.md

 ## Array Assignments

-Palindrome checker: Write a function that takes a string as an argument and returns a boolean indicating whether the string is a palindrome (a word or phrase that reads the same forwards and backwards).
+- Reverse string: Write a function that takes a string as an argument and returns the string reversed.
 You can use string methods such as split(), reverse(), and join() to accomplish this task.

-Reverse string: Write a function that takes a string as an argument and returns the string reversed.
-You can use string methods such as split(), reverse(), and join() to accomplish this task.

-Longest word in a string: Write a function that takes a string as an argument and returns the longest word in the string.
-You can use string methods such as split(), sort(), and length to accomplish this task.

-Array flattening: Write a function that takes a nested array as an argument and returns a flattened array.
-You can use array methods such as concat(), reduce(), and flat() to accomplish this task.
+- Given an array of intervals, merge overlapping intervals and return a new array of merged intervals.
+Each interval is represented as an array of two integers, where the first element is the start of the interval and the second element is the end of the interval.

+- Given an array of numbers, return an array where each element is the product of all the elements in the original array except the current element.